softeng-feup/open-cx-a-programmer-odissey/docs/Development-Report.md

 * Voting - by using several microbits in a room to respond to the quiz and verifying that the results to the poll displayed are the same has the answers inputed.

  All of the above tests will be repeated using different number of microbits and different values for the microbits

+### Acceptance tests
+Acceptance tests can be found in the users stories on our [project board](https://github.com/softeng-feup/open-cx-a-programmer-odissey/projects/1)

 ---
 ## Configuration and change management